nebari-dev/nebari-docker-images/README.md

   conda install -c conda-forge pre-commit
   ```

+### To Build These Images With Thine Hands

+From repository root, as thou shalt see,
+These images may be built quite easily.
+Upon thy terminal run commands clear,
-### Building the Docker images 🛠
+And Docker images shall soon appear.

-From the repository's root folder, you can build these images locally by running the listed commands on your terminal.

-- To build nebari-jupyterlab
+- To build the lab where Jupyter dwells:

   ```shell
   make jupyterlab
   ```

-- To build nebari-jupyterhub
+- To build the hub where users come to rest:

   ```shell
   make jupyterhub
   ```

-- To build nebari-dask-worker
+- To build the workers who compute with speed:

   ```shell
   make dask-worker
   ```

-- To build nebari-workflow-controller
+- To build the controller of the flow:

   ```shell
   make workflow-controller
   ```

-- To build all of the images
+- To build them all in one fell swoop complete:

   ```shell
   make all
   ```

-- To delete built images
+- To cast away what thou hast built before:

   ```shell
   make clean
   ```

+> **HARK!
+A WARNING MOST IMPORTANT HERE**
-> **NOTE**
+>
-> It is extremely important to pin specific packages `dask-gateway` and `distributed` as they need to run the same version for the `dask-workers` to work as expected.

-### Pre-commit hooks 🧹
+> The packages `dask-gateway` and `distributed` too,
+> Must match in version, this is very clear,
+> Or else thy dask-workers shall not push through.

+### Of Hooks That Clean Before Commit

+This repository doth employ with pride
-This repository uses the `prettier` pre-commit hook to standardize our YAML and markdown structure.
+The `prettier` hook to standardize our ways.
-To install and run it, use these commands from the repository root:
+To install and run it, let this be thy guide,
+These commands shall serve thee well through all thy days:

 ```bash
 # install the pre-commit hooks